rpiambulance/heatmap_admin/README.md

 For both location input methods, a numerical selector is available to bulk-add events at single locations.

+## Installation
+Simply drop all the contained files in the web location of your choosing.
+Check out `/js/map.js` and `/add/js/info.js`, and add your Google Maps API key and other info in the appropriate locations.

 ---
 ## Credits
 This project was created for RPI Ambulance and is available under the MIT License (and the licenses of any other packages used).